take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 ```
 Within this syntax follow various __stages{}__ , __stage('name'){}__  and __steps{}__ commands to specify what needs to be done in the pipeline.

-We are going to create our first "Hello Pipeline" Pipeline.
+We are going to create our first "Manual Pipeline" Pipeline.

 - Go back to your Jenkins Dashboard if not already there.
 - Go to "New item".
 Enter “Manual Pipeline” as the item name and choose "Pipeline"